 Why didn’t Angel Gabriel reveal the Quran to all Arabians, and God give the Quran in all languages?

 The Hadith also mentions that Aisha, Muhammad’s favorite wife also could not see Gabriel.
-Bukhari 4.440 says:
+Bukhari Vol 4, Book 54, Number 440 says:

 “Aisha said that the Prophet said to her “O ‘Aisha’ This is Gabriel and he sends his (greetings) salutations to you.”
-‘Aisha said, “Salutations” … and addressing the Prophet she said, “You see what I don’t see.”“
+‘Aisha said, “Salutations (Greetings) to him, and Allah’s Mercy and Blessings be on him,” and addressing the Prophet she said, “You see what I don’t see.”“

 As we have seen Swami Dayananda Saraswati observe, the author of the Quran was not God, it was not even any learned or intelligent person.
 It was someone with a very limited knowledge and understanding.
 One who thought that God resides at a particular location in this Universe and is not Omnipresent, that God needs Angels to carry his messages.
 If God exists, He is all-pervading, and doesn’t need Angels to carry his messages to mankind.
 Even if it was desired to do so, He would have made Gabriel reveal the Quran and show himself to all Meccans, instead of only Muhammad!